liferay/liferay-blade-samples/README.markdown

 * `liferay-workspace` - in `gradle.properties`, Set `liferay.workspace.product`
   to the target product version.
+* `liferay-workspace-test-integration-sample` - You can find test project in modules/sample/sample-test folder.
+Then run `gradlew buildService testIntegration` in root of this sample workspace test project.
 * `maven` - Set the corresponding `release.portal.bom` found in
   `dependencyManagement`